-The first order of business was to select people to interview, a task left up to each writer.
-Rather than choose a person at random, I selected those who were associated with an attraction or activity that tourists might enjoy.
+The first order of business was to select people to interview, and I selected those who were associated with an attraction or activity that tourists might enjoy.

-For example, celebrity chef Rick Bayless owns several restaurants in Chicago, and CIA veteran Peter Earnest is general manager of the International Spy Museum in Washington, D.C.
+Celebrity chef Rick Bayless was an easy choice because he owns several, highly rated restaurants in Chicago, as was CIA veteran Peter Earnest, general manager of the popular International Spy Museum in Washington, D.C.

-While the guide followed a template, offering readers different categories (e.g., Thread Count for lodging, and Food Fix for restaurants, the interviewee could talk about whatever they liked.
-I gently directed the conversations until I had suggestions that would both highlight their public personas and appeal to travelers.
-For example, Bayless suggested the Maxwell Street Market, which features culinary traditions of Mexico.
+While the guide followed a template (e.g., Thread Count for lodging and Food Fix for dining), an interviewee could discuss whatever they liked.
+I gently directed conversations until I had suggestions that would both highlight their personas and appeal to travelers.
+For example, Bayless, known for his regional Mexican cooking, recommended Maxwell Street Market, which offers extraordinary Spanish and Latin American cuisine.

 When selecting destinations for other categories, I was careful to offer a balance of well known landmarks with quirky, out-of-the-way places.
 For example: Grand Central Terminal and Storm King Art Center in New York; Millennium Park and Second City in Chicago; and Mount Vernon and The Most Haunted Houses walking tour in D.C.